poult-lab/daily-word/english_words_ learning.md

 05.stringent /ˈstrɪndʒənt/

-[adj] {formal} The government is facing growing calls to curb the purchases of homes in Korea by foreign nationals, who could obtain mortgage loans from banks abroad and are subject to less stringent borrowing regulations than Koreans.
+[adj] {formal} The government is facing growing calls to curb the purchases of homes in Korea by foreign nationals, who could obtain mortgage loans from banks abroad and are subject to less stringent borrowing regulations than Koreans./Under the proposal, foreign experts in government-designated high-tech areas would be allowed to receive benefits, including less stringent visa screening, residence permits for their families and extended stay without frequently renewing their visas.

 "very strict and that must be obeyed"